Code42: History

 In mid 2015, former Eloqua CEO Joe Payne succeeded co-founder Matthew Dornquast as CEO.
 The company raised an additional $85 million in funding in October 2015.

 On August 22, 2017, Code42 announced they were shutting down CrashPlan for Home, effective in October 2018.
 They were not accepting new subscriptions but would maintain existing subscriptions until the end of their existing subscription period, at which point the backups would be purged.
 The Home plans had been replaced by CrashPlan for Small Business, which are business-focused, although still possible to use for private purposes.
-Backups to friends/family are not supported in the new product, the company explained: "As we shift our business strategy to focus exclusively on enterprise and small business segments, you have two great options to continue getting the best backup solution.".
+Backups to friends/family are not supported in the new product, the company explained: "As we shift our business strategy to focus exclusively on enterprise and small business segments, you have two great options to continue getting the best backup solution."

-In September 2020, Code42 launched its Incydr data risk detection and response product, a SaaS data protection tool for enterprises.
+In September 2020, Code42 launched Incydr, a SaaS data protection tool for enterprises.
 Incydr allows security teams to effectively mitigate file exposure and exfiltration risks without disrupting legitimate work and collaboration.
 Incydr guards intellectual property, source code and trade secrets.
-Incydr is Code42’s flagship product.
+Incydr is Code42's flagship product.

-Also in September 2020, Code42 leaders Joe Payne, Jadee Hanson, and Mark Wojtasiak, co-authored and published the book Inside Jobs: Why Insider Risk is the Biggest Cyber Threat You Can’t Ignore.
+Also in September 2020, Code42 leaders Joe Payne, Jadee Hanson, and Mark Wojtasiak, co-authored and published the book Inside Jobs: Why Insider Risk is the Biggest Cyber Threat You Can't Ignore.
 The book explores the problem of insider risk, what drives it, why they believe traditional methods of protecting company data are inadequate and what security leaders can do to keep their data secure.

-Business

-As of April 2011, 80% of Code42 Software’s revenue comes from business customers.
-Most of the remainder comes from consumers and a small portion from service provider partners.
-It was reported in 2012 that Code42 had been profitable each year since it was founded.
-It grew from $1.4 million in revenue in 2008 to $11.46 million in 2010 and $18.5 million in 2011.
-In 2020, Code42's SaaS business was $100 million annually.
-As of 2012, the company had backed up 100 petabytes of data and processed 100 billion files a day.
+On September 14, 2021, Code42 launched Code42 Instructor, a microlearning solution that improves insider risk awareness by training companies to be security-oriented.
+Instructor was later integrated with Incydr to allow company risk awareness teams to immediately send corrective lessons when risky employee behavior is detected.